 When should a real estate agent hire an ISA?

-What skills and qualities should a real estate ISA bring to your business?
+What skills and qualities should an ISA for real estate bring to your business?

-The most important skills and traits you should look for in an ISA include:
+The most important skills and traits a real estate agent should look for in an ISA include:

 - A solid understanding of drip campaigns and CRMs